Codecademy/docs/content/python/concepts/strings/terms/index/index.md

 ---
-Title: '.index()'
+Title: ".index()"
-Description: 'Searches through a string variable for the occurrence of a pattern or a substring.'
+Description: "Searches through a string variable for the occurrence of a pattern or a substring."
 Subjects:
-  - 'Data Science'
+  - "Data Science"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Strings'
+  - "Strings"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The `.index()` string method searches through a string variable for the occurrence of a pattern or a substring.